ncrosty58/speedhive-tools/README.md

 **This README covers:** the unified `speedhive` CLI, how discovery and module registration work, the `SpeedhiveClient` wrapper, example scripts (in `examples/`), and how to run tests.

-Command-line toolkit and client wrapper for the MyLaps Event Results API (export, process, analyze).

-**This README covers:** the unified `speedhive` CLI, how discovery and module registration work, the `SpeedhiveClient` wrapper, example scripts (in `examples/`), and how to run tests.

 ## Highlights

 - Export events, sessions, laps, and announcements to gzipped NDJSON